 Students seeking to transfer between two Pacifica programs are viewed as new admissions applicants and must work with the admissions office, as well as with both their prior and their new program faculty and administrators.
+Students must withdraw from their current program in order to be officially admitted to a different program.
 Transfer of credits between programs is determined based on programs' curricula differences.
 Students are required to discuss their transfer preferences with the chair of their initial program prior to initiating the transfer.
 Because of distinct program emphases and practicum requirements, transfers between Ph.D. and Psy.D. programs in Clinical Psychology are not permitted after the first year of studies.